explorable-viz/esop2025/sections-1-and-2-plan.md

 ## Conjugate operators over dependence graphs

 - [ ] Our insight in this paper is that dependence graphs provide an alternative approach to data transparency that is more language-independent and [...]
 Moreover, certain problems are much easier to formulate in the graphical setting.
 For example the ``related outputs'' operator illustrated in Fig 2. amounts to computing _cognacy_ (common ancestry) in G^{\op}, or common descendancy in G, which in turn simply amounts to computing backwards reachability in G and composing that with backwards reachability in G^{\op} (or equivalently, reachability in G^{\op} composed with reachability in G) (△▽).
-While retaining a forwards sufficiency analysis is useful for performance reasons, it can be defined in a language-agnostic way and is technically redundant.
+The concept of ``conjugate'' operators~\cite{jonsson51}, functions between Boolean algebras which come in reciprocating pairs, turns out to nicely capture these relations of cognacy.
+- [ ] In our setting, we rely mainly on △ and its conjugate ▽ computed as △ on G^{\op}.
+We also give an implementation of ▲ (``suffices for'') over G  for the reasons mentioned above; it too can be defined in a language-agnostic way and also turns out to be useful as the basis of an alternative implementation of △ using the De Morgan dual which under some circumstances is faster.
 - [ ] Our second contribution is that the graphical setting makes it straightforward to compose reachability in G and its opposite the other way around, producing another provenance query called _related inputs_ (▽△) which allows the user to query the input elements that are ``cognate'' in G to some inputs of interest (i.e.have a common ancestor in $G$).
 - [ ] Related inputs characterises the relation of \emph{mutual relevance} which arises between two input elements when they contribute to a common output element (by element we mean some part of the input or output data).
 Users are able to ask questions of the form ``What outputs use this data element, and what other data element are used along with it?''
 - [ ] Fig 2 illustrates related inputs, again using images from our implementation. [..]
 - [ ] The easy symmetry of these two operations over G are interesting because △ is the De Morgan dual of ▲, the adjoint of ▽.
 This is actually a very simple notion arising as the image and preimage of the reachability relation of G; for functions, the image and preimage are adjoint, but for general relations they are _conjugate_.

 ## \OurLang: A Data-Transparent Programming Language

 - [ ] We implement the abstract framework outlined above in a programming language called \OurLang, which [...].
 - [ ] Example of scatter plot from Fig. 2
 - [ ] Key point is that the author of the visualisation just expresses their output as a pure function of the inputs -- all the transparency features come for free.
 We provide a d3.js front end and a set of data types for common visualisations, and then enrich the d3.js renderings of the outputs with (a) selection information, and (b) additional interactions that [...]
 - [ ] In the rest of the paper, we set out the formal graph framework (\secref{conjugate}), show how our Fluid interpreter implements the graph framework (\secref{core}) and then [performance] (\secref{evaluation}).

-This leads to a formalisation of related inputs in terms of the composite relation $R^{-1} \relcomp R$ where $R$ is reachability in $G$, and we give a procedure for computing related inputs over $G$.
-The concept of ``conjugate'' operators~\cite{jonsson51}, functions between Boolean algebras which come in reciprocating pairs, turns out to nicely capture these relations of cognacy.
+Our implementation is open source and available at [...], which also has several interactive demos.